Sindhujthapa/Miners/README.md

 - **Point of Contact:** Who to contact.

 The data lacks details like precise locations (latitude/longitude) and specific bedroom counts (only total BHK is available).
 While not critical for model estimation, including time-varying and regional variables (e.g., building age, population growth, crime rates) could have improved predictive power.

+### Limitations
+1. Chennai and Hyderabad have only 74-75 observations, limiting predictions to short-term trends.
+2. Predictions can’t cover the entire country due to regional trends and missing data for some cities.
+3. Varying observation counts across cities restrict the analysis to only the two cities with the most data.
+4. Static variables, like apartment size or bedroom count, cannot be included in the time-based analysis.
+5. Missing data on time-varying features and regional factors limits model accuracy and predictive power.